 - 1 Save and close any open files and exit any open programs. - 2 Insert the Operating System CD.
-If any program starts automatically, exit the program before proceeding. - Shut down the computer through the Start menu (see page 42) and restart the 3 computer. - 4 Press F12 immediately after the DELL[TM] logo appears.

-If the operating system logo appears, wait until you see the Windows desktop, and then shut down the computer and try again.

-- Press the arrow keys to select CD-ROM, and then press \leftarrow Enter 5 - When the Press any key to boot from CD message appears, press any key.
-6
+If any program starts automatically, exit the program before proceeding. - 3 Restart the computer. - 4 Press < F2> immediately after the DELLTM logo appears. - If the operating system logo appears, wait until you see the Windows desktop, and then shut down the computer and try again. - 5 Press the arrow keys to select CD-ROM, and press < Enter>. - When the Press any key to boot from CD message appears, press any key.